443eb9/bevy_entitiles/README.md

 A 2d tilemap library for bevy.
 With many useful algorithms/tools built in.

-*Warning: Before using this crate, be prepared for potentially AnNoYiNg API changes that come with almost each version update.*

 This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
 Yeah, that's childish :p )

 It's **NOT** recommended to use the code in `dev` branch!
 There's full of incomplete code and even errors!
 But `master` branch would be ok if you can't wait to try out new features.